erkghlerngm44/aniffinity/docs/examples/index.rst

 .. code-block:: python

     print(ma.calculate_affinity("Luna"))
-    # (37.06659111674594, 171)
+    # Affinity(affinity=37.06659111674594, shared=171)

-Note that what is being returned is a tuple, containing the affinity and shared rated anime.
+Note that what is being returned is a namedtuple, containing the affinity and shared rated anime.
 This can be separated into different variables as follows:

 .. code-block:: python